 The NeoPXL8 code relies on features unique to the SAMD21 and SAMD51 microcontrollers — it should work on any Adafruit “M0” or “M4” board, plus the Arduino Zero.
 It will not work on other architectures.

 The NeoPXL8 FeatherWing adapter provides 8 NeoPixel outputs with 5-Volt logic level shifting, and it stacks directly atop any of our M0 Feather boards — Basic Proto, Adalogger and so forth.
+(It is not directly compatible with the Feather M4 or other Feather boards!)

 The NeoPXL8 Friend breakout board provides similar functionality in a non-FeatherWing format, making it handy for use with boards like the Metro Express or ItsyBitsy M0 Express.